Public-Transport-Nuremberg/FastPULS/README.md

 ### Performance
 While the PULS API can take anywhere from 70ms to 4500ms (with a 12ms ping to the server) to respond to a request, FastPuls typically responds within 5ms, even if all stops are requested.
-There is a closed-source version of FastPuls that uses Redis.
-However, it's slower compared to the pure in-app memory implementation.
+There is a closed-source version of FastPuls that uses Redis (In case you need it, just write me).
+However, it's slower compared to the pure in-app memory implementation used here.
+About latancy you can look at the benchmarks provided below.

 ### Benchmarks
 Puls VAG: 20.73 req/s | Duration p(95)=1m0s